dcscode/dcscode/README.md

-Hi, I’m Delaney Cifranik-Stovall (@dcscode).
-I’m a chemist trying to jump ship to programming.
-I’m currently learning HTML, CSS, JavaScript, and Python.
-I'm hoping to become a frontend web developer.
+Hi, I’m Delaney Cifranik-Stovall (@dcscode) and I'm a web developer.